 Watchdog calling on water companies to do more

-At the beginning of February, the Consumer Council for Water called on water companies to do more to support customers struggling to pay their bills.
+In February 2016, the Consumer Council for Water called on water companies to do more to support customers struggling to pay their bills.

 The watchdog made the calls on the day that Water UK revealed the average water and sewerage bill in England and Wales will rise by £2 to £389 in 2016-17.